-Covid is an infectious disease which has completely changed our lives by impacting our physical and mental health.
-We have been restrained from going out and live our everyday lives.
+Covid is an infectious disease that has completely changed our lives by impacting our physical and mental health.
+We have been restrained from going out and living our everyday lives but performing asanas of yoga for covid can help you reduce the effect of coronavirus.
 Because of the weak immune system, people are getting more susceptible to coronavirus and its hazardous after-effects on the body.
 Yoga helps in avoiding or curing covid by strengthening the immune system and balancing the breathing rate.
 This article will tell you the 7 most amazing poses of yoga for covid to keep the body healthy in this pandemic time.

 What is Covid?